Beginning Therapy Takes Courage

 It is anxiety-provoking to take an honest look at our lives, and face what is painful.

-And yet, our life can be more fulfilling and whole when we assess it honestly, and feel what needs to be felt.
+And yet, our life can be more fulfilling and whole when we assess it honestly, acknowledge our emotions, and feel what needs to be felt.

 Courage is not the absence of discomfort or fear.
 But rather, it’s the willingness to do something worthwhile alongside it.

 By starting therapy, you are choosing to value yourself enough to stretch and give yourself a chance to grow and heal.